Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Summary and Discussion

-Based on these achievements, the demonstrated performance of DeePTB-NEGF establishes a new paradigm for high-throughput quantum transport calculations in nanoelectronics.
-The framework's dual capability in simulating break junction processes and transistors offers opportunities to advance both molecular electronics research and practical device engineering.
-Further development of this methodology could incorporate more sophisticated quantum effects and extend to larger-scale systems, potentially enabling quantum transport simulations at industrially relevant scales.
-The successful integration of deep learning efficiency with quantum mechanical accuracy presents a significant step toward bridging fundamental physics and technological applications in nanoelectronics.
+With these achievements, the demonstrated performance of DeePTB-NEGF establishes a new paradigm for high-throughput and large-scale quantum transport simulations in nanoelectronics.
+Its dual capability in simulating break junction processes and transistors at experimental size opens new opportunities for advancing molecular electronics research and semiconductor device engineering.
+Future developments could incorporate electron-phonon scattering, defect-induced transport, and other quantum effects beyond ballistic transport.
+The framework could also be extended to more complex material interfaces and heterostructures relevant to next-generation devices.
+Furthermore, recent research indicates that massively parallel GPU-accelerated NEGF implementation can significantly reduce the computation time~\cite{sawant2025eleqtronex} , offering a promising path to further optimize our framework.
+By bridging the gap between fundamental physics and device-scale simulations, DeePTB-NEGF opens new possibilities for computational nanoelectronics in both research and industrial applications.